A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: Classical Floquet theory and Large Eigenvalue Perturbation

-\subsection{Hill's equation}
+\subsubsection{Hill's equation}

+We start with the Hill's equation as an example, the results obtained here is useful for our study of elliptic potentials because it is an important consistence evidence that under certain limit the formulae obtained for elliptic potentials correctly reduce to the formulae of the Hill's equation.
+The examples in this subsection confirm our conclusion of this section: the relation (\ref{nufrommonodromy}) with $T=2\omega_1$ leads to the spectra for the ellipsoidal wave equation (\ref{ellipsoidalWeiereigenvalue}) and (\ref{ellipsoidalJaceigenvalue}) with correct limit to (\ref{largelambdaWH}), but applying the relation (\ref{nufrommonodromy}) for $T=2\omega_2$ or $T=2\omega_3$ would lead to wrong solutions.

-We start with an easy example to demonstrate the method.
-The Hill's equation often refers to equation of the form (\ref{schro-eq}) with a general real periodic potential.
-By the Fourier expansion the potential can be represented by a trigonometric polynomial, \be u(x)=\sum_{n=1}^{\infty}2\theta_n\cos2nx,\ee the period is $\pi$.
+The Hill's equation often refers to equation of the form (\ref{schro-eq}) with a general single real periodic potential.
+By the Fourier expansion the potential can be represented by a trigonometric polynomial,

+the period is $\pi$.
 The coupling constants are $\theta_n$, in some cases they may be truncated to a finite subset if the approximation is valid.
 The Hill's equation was used in celestial mechanics to achieve a high-accuracy description of the motion of moon under the influence of earth and sun.
+Let us specify to the simple case with $\theta_n=0$ for $n\geqslant3$,